mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 11, 2018
+- Add "noskip" file to force collection of files otherwise found in home.tar, needed for retrieving Firefox places.sqlite.
+- Merge sqlite database with write ahead buffer before extracting.
+- Corrections to lab manual for the symkeylab
+- Grading additions for symkeylab and pubkey
+- Improvements to simlab tool: support include, fix window naming.

 May 9, 2018
 - Fix parameterization of the file-deletion lab.
 Correct error its lab manual.
 - Replace use of shell=True in python scripts to reduce processes and allow tracking PIDs